arttoolkit/arttoolkit.github.io/_wadcoms/Import-Module.md

 ---
 description: |
   Command to import Powershell module into the current session.
-Useful to make use Powersploit scripts while hacking
+Useful to make use of Powersploit scripts while hacking.

   Command Reference:
   ```
   Module: Find-AVSignature.ps1
   ```
 command: |
   Import-Module .\Find-AVSignature.ps1